 Here are some ideas on how you can write better comments so that you become a commenting star.
 Following these can help you attract readership to your own blog from high traffic blogs, build backlinks and make friends.
 You will also be able to write a commentary on any article or journal using the same approach.
 I hope you will like them.

-No matter who ever you are, an internet marketer or just a regular reader — if you find a topic discussable then discuss.
+No matter who you are, an internet marketer or just a regular reader — if you find a topic discussable then discuss it.
 Try to write a professional comment on every topic you read and liked or disliked.
-The more you comment — more you build the confidence to comment.
+The more you comment — the more you build the confidence to comment.

-Spam monitoring tools, like Akismet, are not humans.
-They check relevancy of e-mail addresses before the comments are passed through the spam testing.
+Spam monitoring tools, like Akismet, are not human.
+They check the relevancy of e-mail addresses before the comments are passed through the spam testing.
 If you use an email address like email@example.com you are most likely to be treated as a spammer.
-It’s (oddly) suggested to avoid hotmail and not-spell-able phrases in your email address.
+It’s (oddly) suggested to avoid hotmail and non-spell-able phrases in your email address.
 Also, don’t use vulgar, profanity terms in your email address.